Blazer History, Family Crest & Coats of Arms

 Early History of the Blazer family

-Another 215 words (15 lines of text) covering the years 1642, 1455 and 1487 are included under the topic Early Blazer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blazer research.
+Another 99 words (7 lines of text) covering the years 1642, 1455, 1487, 1784, 1799, 1820 and 1813 are included under the topic Early Blazer History in all our PDF Extended History products and printed products wherever possible.

 Blazer Spelling Variations